de84sussex/sussexthesis/README.md

 This project is based on Chester Ismay’s [thesisdown](https://github.com/ismayc/thesisdown) package.
-The thesis template is designed to be compatible with the requirements of the University of Sussex, and works best when knitting to pdf or gitbook.
+The thesis template is designed to be compatible with the requirements of the University of Sussex, and works best when knitting to pdf.

 <!--Currently, the PDF and gitbook versions are fully-functional.
 The word and epub versions are developmental.